US Release Date: 09-17-1999

 And at over 2 hours, a tighter editing job was really needed.
 They should have cut way back on the scenes between Jane and Billy.
 There's just not enough spark between the two of them.
 And it's not a fault of Costner or Preston.
 The writing just isn't good enough to provide any chemistry.
 There's better chemistery between Billy and his catcher (John C. Reilly) than there is between him and her.

 I also have to admit that I didn't enjoy having to root against my beloved Yankees in the movie either.
 Although I did enjoy the moment when Billy is booed so rudely and vehemently that he mutters to himself, "I can always tell when I'm in New York."
-I didn't find it realistic though that the fans in the stands kept berating him so deeply into the perfect game.
-New York fans know enough to respect a perfect game.
-If Billy was pitching for the Sox than yeah, I could see the fans booing him all the way through, but not against a Detroit team on the final day of the season when Detroit is already out of contention.
+I didn't find it realistic though that the fans in the stands kept berating him so deep in the game.
+New York fans know enough to respect a perfect game when they see it unfolding.
+If Billy was pitching for the Sox then yeah, I could see the fans booing him all the way through, but not against a Detroit team on the final day of the season when Detroit is already out of contention.

 If someone edited out all of the flashbacks and just kept the baseball scenes, you might have a pretty enjoyable (and short) movie.
 All the dull and rather heavy romance just drags down the pace.
 It's called For Love of the Game after all and not For Love of Jane.

 Kevin Costner in For Love of the Game